sonic2kk/steamtinkerlaunch/README.md

 ## Requirements
 *(no special order)*

-The script itself doesn't have any special dependencies.
+The script itself doesn't have any special dependencies

+- bash *(only shell tested)*

 For the optional features you need:
 - [strace](#Strace)